plediii/route53-controller/README.md

 facilities to automatically add the new instance to a route53 record set.

-An alternative option to `route53-controller` is to include a script in the image or user data which will modify the record set whenever the new instance boots.
-While `route53-controller` could be the script to provide this functionality, this route requires including permissions to modify route53 record sets for any process executing on the instance.
-By moving the record set modification to an AWS Lambda function, only this restricted piece of code requires the permissions to modify record sets.

-`route53-controller` provides the scripts to automatically modify route53 record sets from an AWS Lambda function.
-The user provides pairs of `ec2.describeInstances` Filters and associated route53 record sets.
+`route53-controller` provides scripts to set up an AWS Lambda function which will update route53 record sets.
+The user provides pairs of `ec2.describeInstances` Filters and associated `route53.changeResourceRecordSets` ResourceRecordSets.
 When the lambda function is executed, the IPs of the instances matching the filters are added to the record set.

+An alternative to `route53-controller` would be to include a script in the image or user data which will modify the record set when the new instance boots.  `route53-controller` can itself run as a standalone script (see `./bin/update.js`), however doing so requires including permissions to modify route53 record sets for the entire instance.
+ By moving the record set modification to an AWS Lambda function, only this restricted piece of code requires the permission to modify record sets.

 ## `resource.json`